Logo Image for Writing Support

 Once again this chart makes two comparisons - health spending in different countries and government spending versus voluntary spending.

-The main focus See the glossary definition of the text in which this chart is found is on spending on health services in the UK compared to other countries.
+The main focus of the text in which this chart is found is on spending on health services in the UK compared to other countries.
 The chart looks quite simple so it might seem easy to draw some conclusions about whether the UK is getting "good value for money".
 However, the writer warns: "Unfortunately, these sorts of comparisons are tricky because of the different ways healthcare systems are organised and the various definitions of spending".
 This is always good advice.
 Usually charts are designed to present data in an easily understandable format, but this often involves over-simplification of complex data.

 If you are a reader, you need to be aware of the dangers of drawing quick conclusions from a chart.
 If you are a writer you need to be careful abut how you present your data, and supply appropriate caveats where data may have been collected in different ways.